 One of the best preserved and most architecturally sophisticated Roman monuments, the Pantheon has remained in constant use and inspired numerous other buildings throughout its 2,000-year history.
 Yet the initial purpose and unique design of the imposing structure, which boasts a columned portico and the largest unreinforced concrete dome in the world, continues to intrigue historians.
 Though ancient sources and its very name—meaning “to every god”—describe the Pantheon as a temple, its unusual northern orientation and the 27-foot-wide circular opening in the center of the dome, known as an oculus, suggest there is more to the story.

 About Magister Ricard

 John has been teaching Latin at the secondary level since 2007.
-He founded the Latin program at Somerset Academy in 2009 and was able to offer courses ranging from Middle School Latin, to Latin I, Latin II, Latin III Honors, and AP Latin.
+He founded the Latin program at Somerset Academy in 2009 and at Pine Crest in 2015.
+He has built and taught courses ranging from middle school Latin to upper school/high school Latin and at all levels, including AP Latin.

 John also teaches AP Art History, AP European History, and AP World History and is an AP reader for AP Art History.
 He is also the founder of Romae.org, RicardAcademy.info, and AFireKindled.com.